Derek Parfit: Non-identity problem

+Mere addition paradox and repugnant conclusion

 In part four of Reasons and Persons, Parfit discusses possible futures for the world.
-Parfit discusses possible futures and population growth in Chapter 17 of Reasons and Persons.
-He shows that both average and total utilitarianism result in unwelcome conclusions when applied to population.
+He discusses possible futures and population growth in chapter 17, and argues that both average and total utilitarianism result in unwelcome conclusions when applied to population.

-In the section titled "Overpopulation," Parfit distinguishes between average utilitarianism and total utilitarianism.
+In the section titled "Overpopulation", Parfit distinguishes between average utilitarianism and total utilitarianism.
 He formulates average utilitarianism in two ways.
 One is what Parfit calls the "Impersonal Average Principle", which he formulates as "If other things are equal, the best outcome is the one in which people's lives go, on average, best."
 The other is what he calls the "Hedonistic version"; he formulates this as "If other things are equal, the best outcome is the one in which there is the greatest average net sum of happiness, per life lived."
 Parfit then gives two formulations of the total utilitarianism view.
 The first formulation Parfit calls the "Hedonistic version of the Impersonal Total Principle": "If other things are equal, the best outcome is the one in which there would be the greatest quantity of happiness—the greatest net sum of happiness minus misery."
-He then describes the other formulation, the "non-Hedonistic Impersonal Total Principle": "If other things are equal, the best outcome is the one in which there would be the greatest quantity of whatever makes life worth living.
+He then describes the other formulation, the "non-Hedonistic Impersonal Total Principle": "If other things are equal, the best outcome is the one in which there would be the greatest quantity of whatever makes life worth living."